 Don’t drive Old Fall River Road.

 Old Fall River Road, Trail Ridge Road’s unpaved sister, is closed to vehicle traffic early October through late June.
-With no cars to limit your view or slow you down, the twists, turns and arguably, the views, are better from good ol’ OFR.
+With no cars to limit your view or slow you down, the twists, turns and arguably, the views, are better from good ol’ OFRR.

 The road itself is dirt, well graded and about the width of one traffic lane.
 Compared to TRR the switch backs are tight, the grade is steep and the views are compact.
 It’s perfect for outdoor adventure.

-A run up OFR is easy on the knees but a burner on the lungs and the same can be said for a walk or hike.
+A run up OFRR is easy on the knees but a burner on the lungs and the same can be said for a walk or hike.
 Cyclists love it for the quick elevation gain and thrilling descent.
 And for a short time it is dog-friendly; one of the few places you can take your four-legged friend for a walk, sans traffic, in Rocky Mountain National Park.

 What you need to know